-You can transfer videos from multiple iPhones to different iVCam instances on the same PC.
+You can transfer videos from multiple phones to different iVCam instances on the same PC.

 To do this, you need to install multiple instances (drivers) on your PC first.

-If you run this file failed (with some errors), you can also enter the iVCam installation folder in the DOS window running with administrator privileges, and run the following command to install the driver:
+- If the execution of this file failed, you can also enter the iVCam installation folder at a Command Prompt window running with administrator privileges, and run the following command to install the driver:

 devcon install driver\iVCam.inf iVCamDevice

-Run it twice and you will have 3 iVCam drviers (including the default one).
-You can see them in system’s device manager application.
+Run it twice and you will have 3 iVCam drivers (including the default one).
+You can see them in system Device Manager application.

-If there’s only one instance, the camera name will be “e2eSoft iVCam” and you can only run one iVCam application;
+If there’s only one instance, the camera name will be “e2eSoft iVCam“, the microphone name will be “Microphone (e2eSoft iVCam)“, and you can only run one iVCam application;

-If there’re more, the camera name will be “e2eSoft iVCam #1“, “e2eSoft iVCam #2”, … and so on, you can run more iVCam applications.
+If there’re more, the camera name will be “e2eSoft iVCam #1“, “e2eSoft iVCam #2“, etc., and the microphone name will be “Microphone #1 (e2eSoft iVCam)“, “Microphone #2 (e2eSoft iVCam)“, etc., You can run more instances of the iVCam application.

-To uninstall the iVCam driver (instance), find the iVCam device in the “Imaging devices” group in the device manager of the system, then right click on it to uninstall the driver, please be careful not to delete all iVCam drivers.
+To uninstall an iVCam driver (instance), locate the iVCam device in the “Imaging devices” group in system Device Manager and right click on it to uninstall the driver, be careful not to uninstall all of them – at least keep one.

-Run our app on iPhone and app will find these instances if they’re running, chooe which one to use and app will transfer the video to the selected instance.
+Run our app on the phone, it will detect these running instances, select which one to use and the app will transfer the video to the selected instance.

-Selecting “Hardware decoding” in the client software (if your PC supports) can greatly reduce the CPU usage to support more instances running.
+- Selecting “Hardware decoding” in the PC client software (if supported by your PC) can greatly reduce CPU usage to support the running of more instances.